sebastianjaimesg-coder/Python_ETLpipeline/README.md

 📊 Technical Test – Data Engineer

-This project is the solution to a technical test for the role of Data Engineer, with the goal of analyzing, cleaning, validating, and exporting a hospital dataset originally in JSON format.
+This project is a example of a ETL pipeline, with the goal of analyzing, cleaning, validating, and exporting a hospital dataset originally in JSON format.

 📂 Project Structure
-prueba_tecnica_ing_datos/
+ETL_pipeline/
 │
 ├─ data/
 │   ├─ raw/        # Original data (JSON)